Resorie/zola-theme-nivis/README.md

-July: A clean zola theme for bloggers.
+Nivis: A clean zola theme for bloggers.

 > [!WARNING]
 > This project is still a work-in-progress.
 I'm making major changes to it any time.